uh-classtellations/uh-classtellations.github.io/index.md

 This project requires the downloading of the following libraries:

--jsPDF: installation guide can be found [here](https://github.com/MrRio/jsPDF)
+* jsPDF: documentation can be found [here](https://github.com/MrRio/jsPDF)

--html2canvas: installation guide can be found [here](https://html2canvas.hertzen.com/)
+* html2canvas: documentation can be found [here](https://html2canvas.hertzen.com/)

+* React Beautiful DnD (Drag and Drop): documentation can be found [here](https://github.com/atlassian/react-beautiful-dnd)

+* React X-Arrows: documentation can be found [here](https://www.npmjs.com/package/react-xarrows)

 ## Development History